LogoLogoSciDraw AI

 Maintain Visual Flow

 Guide the viewer's eye through the graphic using arrows, alignment, and spatial arrangement.
-For wide-format TOC graphics (ACS, RSC), a left-to-right flow mirrors natural reading direction.
-For square formats (Wiley, Elsevier), a top-to-bottom or center-outward flow works well.
+For wide-format TOC graphics (ACS, RSC, Elsevier), a left-to-right flow mirrors natural reading direction.
+For more square formats (Wiley), a top-to-bottom or center-outward flow can work well.

 Test in Context